> A.L. Lloyd > Songs > Polly Vaughan / The Shooting of His Dear

 Craig Morgan Robson sang Polly Vaughn on their 2006 CD Stranded.
 They noted:

 Collected by Gardiner from William Bone of Medstead, Hampshire, in 1907 [VWML GG/1/17/1087] .
 There are numerous versions of this ballad, which contains possibly the world’s worst excuse for manslaughter—or in this case woman-slaughter.
 It has been collected in several English counties as well as Ireland and America.
-Jamieson (Popular Ballads, 1806) described the song as “one of the very lowest description of vulgar English ballads”, but other collectors have suggested that it derives from one or more of the many folktales of animal transformation.
+Jamieson (Popular Ballads and Songs, 1806) described the song as “one of the very lowest description of vulgar English ballads”, but other collectors have suggested that it derives from one or more of the many folktales of animal transformation.

 Mary Humphreys and Anahata sang Polly Vaughan in 2006 on their WildGoose CD Fenlandia.
 Mary Humphreys noted:

 Cecil Sharp collected the tune from Martha Badley of North Petherton, Somerset in 1907 but she sang only one verse that was uninformative about the story.
-I sought out other Sharp versions (including one from Louie Hooper and Lucy White ) from which I collated a text that covered the whole story.
+I sought out other Sharp versions (including one from Louie Hooper and Lucy White) from which I collated a text that covered the whole story.

 Martha Tilston recorded Polly Vaughan in 2006 for her CD Of Milkmaids & Architects.
 This YouTube video shows her at Acoustic Routes, in the Cellar of CB2 Cambridge, in April 2008: